A Reproducibility Study of "IP Spoofing Detection in Inter-Domain Traffic": Implemention and Data Sources

-\paragraph{Software} This study performed replicability and reproducibility work in two phases.
+In this this study, we performed replicability and reproducibility work in two phases.
 First, we replicated the results by applying scripts kindly provided by the IMC'17 authors~\cite{Lichtblau18} to our data sets.
-These scripts supported constructing the \textit{full cone} from BGP data, which is taken as the indicator of \textit{invalid} packets.
-We augmented these scripts with helper tools for \one reading output from tool \texttt{bgpdump}, and \two detecting \textit{bogon} and \textit{unrouted} packets.
-This step served as baseline to verify that our data can be processed as expected.
+These scripts only support constructing the \textit{full cone} from BGP data, which is taken as the indicator of \textit{invalid} packets.
+We needed to augment these scripts with helper tools for \one reading output from the tool \texttt{bgpdump}, and \two detecting \textit{bogon} and \textit{unrouted} packets.
+Replicating the results for the full cone served as baseline to verify that our data can be processed as expected.
 All further results in this paper are based on the second phase, the reproduction.

 For the reproduction, we re-implemented all methods to construct all cones (\ie Naive, CAIDA, and Full cone) and to detect bogon and unrouted packets.
-Based on this reimplementation, we added enhanced features for classifying payloads of spoofed traffic using libpcap\footnote{\url{https://www.tcpdump.org/}}.
-While carefully confirming consistency with the original scripts, our extended toolset allowed for a more accurate analysis of the classification, as discussed later in more detail.
-The software is available at\\ \url{https://github.com/inetrg/reproducibility-study-ixp-spoofing}.
+Based on this reimplementation, we added enhanced features for classifying payloads of spoofed traffic using \texttt{libpcap}\footnote{\url{https://www.tcpdump.org/}}.
+While carefully confirming consistency of the results with the original scripts where applicable, our extended toolset allows for a faster and more accurate analysis of the classification, as discussed later in more detail.
+Our software is publicly available at \url{https://github.com/inetrg/reproducibility-study-ixp-spoofing}.